SynBench: A Benchmark for Differentially Private Text Generation: Empirical Results Analysis

-Based on observation on Figure~\ref{img:fine-tune-full-lora} (right), excluding two outliers (\textsc{AsyLax} at $\epsilon=1$ and \textsc{DMSAFN} at $\epsilon=0.5$), we observe that LoRA fine-tuning tends to be more beneficial for datasets that were less represented or exposed during pre-training.
+\textbf{Evaluation of Fune-tuning Strategy} Based on observation on Figure~\ref{img:fine-tune-full-lora} (right), excluding two outliers (\textsc{AsyLax} at $\epsilon=1$ and \textsc{DMSAFN} at $\epsilon=0.5$), LoRA fine-tuning appears to provide greater improvements for datasets that had limited representation or exposure in the model’s pre-training data.
 This finding suggests that adapter-based fine-tuning methods, such as LoRA, may introduce comparatively less noise into the learning process.
-Consequently, the noise-to-signal ratio becomes more favorable-an effect that is particularly important when the fine-tuning data substantially diverges from the model’s original pre-training corpus.
+As a result, the noise-to-signal ratio improves---especially when fine-tuning data differs significantly from the original pre-training corpus.